-[(Probability x .30) + (Impact x .30) +(Spatial Extent x .20) + (Warning Time x .10) + (Duration x .10)]
+[(Probability x .30) + (Impact x .30) + (Spatial Extent x .20) + (Warning Time x .10) + (Duration x .10)]

-Table X - Risk Factor Approach Summary summarizes each of the five categories used for calculating a RF for each hazard.
+Table 72 - Risk Factor Approach Summary summarizes each of the five categories used for calculating a RF for each hazard.
 According to the weighting scheme applied, the highest possible RF value is 4.0.

-Table X - Risk Factor Approach Summary
+Table 72 - Risk Factor Approach Summary

-Sui nmary of Risk Fac ctor Approach Used l to Rank Hazard I Risk.
-RISK DEGREE OF R ISK WEIGHT ASSESSMENT CATEGORY LEVEL CRIT ERIA INDEX VALUE UNLIKELY LESS THAN 1% ANNUAL PROBA 1 PROBABILITY What is the likelihood of a POSSIBLE BETWEEN 1 & 10% ANNUAL PRO 2 2007 hazard event occurring in a given year?
-LIKELY BETWEEN 10 &100% ANNUAL PF ROBABILITY 3 30% HIGHLY LIKELY 100% ANNUAL PROBABILTY 4 IMPACT In terms of injuries, damage, or death, would you anticipate impacts to be minor, limited, critical, or catastrophic when a significant hazard event occurs?
+RISK DEGREE OF RISK ASSESSMENT CATEGORY LEVEL CRITERIA INDEX VALUE UNLIKELY LESS THAN 1% ANNUAL PROBABILITY 1 PROBABILITY What is the likelihood of a POSSIBLE BETWEEN 1 & 10% ANNUAL PROBABILITY 2 30% hazard event occurring in a given year?
+LIKELY BETWEEN 10 &100% ANNUAL PROBABILITY 3 HIGHLY LIKELY 100% ANNUAL PROBABILTY 4 IMPACT In terms of injuries, damage, or death, would you anticipate impacts to be minor, limited, critical, or catastrophic when a significant hazard event occurs?
 MINOR LIMITED CRITICAL CATASTROPHIC VERY FEW INJURIES, IF ANY.
-O & MINIMAL DISRUPTION ON QU SHUTDOWN OF CRITICAL FACIL MINOR INJURIES ONLY.
-MORE T AFFECTED AREA DAMAGED OR SHUTDOWN OF CRITICAL FACIL DAY.
-MULTIPLE DEATHS/INJURIES PC PROPERTY IN AFFECTED AREA COMPLETE SHUTDOWN OF CRIT THAN ONE WEEK.
-HIGH NUMBER OF DEATHS/INJU 50% OF PROPERTY IN AFFECTED DESTROYED.
-COMPLETE SHUTT FOR 30 DAYS OR MORE.
-ITIES.
-'HAN 10% OF PROPERTY IN DESTROYED.
-COMPLETE ITIES FOR MORE THAN ONE SSIBLE.
-MORE THAN 25% OF DAMAGED OR DESTROYED.
-TICAL FACILITIES FOR MORE RIES POSSIBLE.
-MORE THAN D AREA DAMAGED OR 1 2 3 4 30% SPATIAL EXTENT How large of an area could be impacted by a hazard event?
+ONLY MINOR PROPER: & MINIMAL DISRUPTION ON QUALITY OF LIFE.
+TEM SHUTDOWN OF CRITICAL FACILITIES.
+MINOR INJURIES ONLY.
+MORE THAN 10% OF PROPEI AFFECTED AREA DAMAGED OR DESTROYED.
+COMP SHUTDOWN OF CRITICAL FACILITIES FOR MORE TH DAY.
+MULTIPLE DEATHS/INJURIES POSSIBLE.
+MORE THAN PROPERTY IN AFFECTED AREA DAMAGED OR DESTICOMPLETE SHUTDOWN OF CRITICAL FACILITIES FOTHAN ONE WEEK.
+HIGH NUMBER OF DEATHS/INJURIES POSSIBLE.
+MORE 50% OF PROPERTY IN AFFECTED AREA DAMAGED ODESTROYED.
+COMPLETE SHUTDOWN OF CRITICAL FOR 30 DAYS OR MORE.
+PORARY 1 RTY IN LETE AN ONE 2 N 25% OF ROYED.
+R MORE 3 RE THAN R 30% SPATIAL EXTENT How large of an area could be impacted by a hazard event?
 Are impacts localized or regional?
-NEGLIGIBLE SMALL MODERATE LARGE LESS THAN 1% OF AREA AFFEC BETWEEN 1 & 10% OF AREA AFF BETWEEN 10 & 50% OF AREA AF BETWEEN 50 & 100% OF AREA A FECTED 1 2 3 4 20% WARNING TIME Is there usually some lead time associated with the hazard event?
+NEGLIGIBLE SMALL MODERATE LARGE LESS THAN 1% OF AREA AFFECTED BETWEEN 1 & 10% OF AREA AFFECTED BETWEEN 10 & 50% OF AREA AFFECTED BETWEEN 50 & 100% OF AREA AFFECTED 1 2 3 4 20% WARNING TIME Is there usually some lead time associated with the hazard event?
 Have warning measures been implemented?
-MORE THAN 24 HRS 12 TO 24 HRS 6 TO 12 HRS LESS THAN 6 HRS SELF-DEFINED SELF-DEFINED SELF-DEFINED SELF-DEFINED (NOTE: Levels of warning time and criteria that define them may be adjusted based on hazard addressed.)
-1 2 3 4 10% DURATION How long does the hazard event usually last?
-LESS THAN 6 HRS LESS THAN 24 HRS LESS THAN 1 WEEK MORE THAN 1 WEEK SELF-DEFINED SELF-DEFINED SELF-DEFINED SELF-DEFINED 1 2 3 4 10%
+MORE THAN 24 HRS 12 TO 24 HRS 6 TO 12 HRS LESS THAN 6 HRS SELF-DEFINED SELF-DEFINED (NOTE: Levels of war criteria that define the adjusted based on haz addressed.)
+SELF-DEFINED m may be 10% DURATION How long does the hazard event usually last?
+LESS THAN 6 HRS LESS THAN 24 HRS LESS THAN 1 WEEK MORE THAN 1 WEEK SELF-DEFINED SELF-DEFINED (NOTE: Levels of war criteria that define the adjusted based on haz addressed.)
+SELF-DEFINED m may be 10%